Rookery (slum): London rookeries

 Kellow Chesney gives a whole chapter to the rookeries of London.
 At their zenith they were a problem that seemed impossible to solve, yet eventually they did decline.
 Changes in the law, the growing effectiveness of the police, slum clearances, and perhaps the growing prosperity of the economy gradually had their effect.

 Other rookeries

-The King Street Rookery in Southampton was also notorious during the early 19th century.
+The King Street Rookery in Southampton was also notorious during the early nineteenth century.

 The term has also been used in other parts of the English-speaking world, including the United States and Australia.